Joey Lussick: 2023

 On 18 February 2023, Lussick played in St Helens 13-12 upset victory over Penrith in the 2023 World Club Challenge.

 Following St Helens Challenge Cup semi-final loss against Leigh, Lussick announced that he would be departing the club with immediate effect after signing with an undisclosed NRL club.

 On 25 July, it was announced that Lussick had re-joined Parramatta on a three-year deal which would keep him at the club until the end of the 2025 season.

 2024

 Lussick played 20 matches for Parramatta in the 2024 NRL season as the club finished 15th on the table.
 Lussick had started out as the clubs first choice hooker at the start of the season but due to indifferent performances was demoted to the interchange bench or the NSW Cup in place of Brendan Hands.

 2025

-Lussick was limited to only four games with the Parramatta side in the 2025 NRL season after falling down the pecking order behind Tallyn Da Silva, Ryley Smith and Brendan Hands.
+Lussick was limited to only four games with the Parramatta side in the 2025 NRL season after falling down the pecking order because of an elbow injury.
 In early September, it was announced that Lussick would be departing Parramatta after not being offered a new contract.

+2026

+On 18 January, Lussick announced his retirement from rugby league.